vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 </Tabs>

 :::info
-You can also use the meta command to tag a key with other data you might want, using a property name and a value.
+You can also use the key annotate command to tag a key with other data you might want, using a property name and a value.
 This will be useful for developing with Vega Wallet in the future.
 Find out how to do this via the Vega Wallet commands.
 :::

 ## 3. Choose a network